-One of the most incredible lines you’ll hear from Eric Mangini’s critics is the one that tries to minimize Mangini’s nine years of experience working under NFL coaching legend Bill Belichick, including Mangini’s promotion by Belichick to defensive coordinator of the New England Patriots in 2005.
+One of the most incredible lines we hear from Eric Mangini’s critics is the one that tries to minimize Mangini’s nine years of experience working under NFL coaching legend Bill Belichick, including Mangini’s promotion by Belichick to defensive coordinator of the New England Patriots in 2005.

 Of course, one might reasonably conclude that a coach as successful as Belichick would have surrounded himself with competent help, and that a promotion by the likes of Belichick to a coordinator position should speak especially highly of a coach’s ability.
 For those who’ve been impressed with what Mangini accomplished in his short time with the New York Jets* and with the rebuilding project he appears to have effectively under way here in Cleveland with the Browns, it’s easy enough to see why Belichick would have held Mangini in such high esteem.

-To get around this fact, Mangini’s critics have incredibly taken to arguing that a coordinator position under Belichick is a do-nothing job, as though Belichick would have filled such a position with a bum off the street.
+To get around this fact, Mangini’s critics have taken to arguing that a coordinator position under Belichick is a do-nothing job, as if Belichick would have filled such a position with a bum off the street.
 Along these lines, they’ve taken to comparing Mangini to former Belichick coordinators Charlie Weis and Romeo Crennel, ignoring obvious differences, including that neither of these men was known as Belichick’s protege like Mangini was.

-Perhaps recognizing that the argument needed fortification here, one of its most enthusiastic participants, former NFL player personnel exec Michael Lombardi who now writes at the National Football Post, recently tossed a new stone in Mangini’s direction.
+Perhaps recognizing that the argument needed fortification here, one of its most enthusiastic proponents, former NFL player personnel exec Michael Lombardi who now writes at the National Football Post, recently tossed a new stone in Mangini’s direction.
 In attempting to dismiss Mangini’s ability to consecutively land a defensive coordinator position and two NFL head coaching jobs as “luck,” in what was otherwise a cookie-cutter Mangini hit-piece, Lombardi claims that:

 [Mangini] sold the Jets and his good friend, general manager Mike Tannenbaum, on the fact he was a bright young coordinator and a budding star when the reality was, at the time, Mangini was removed from his defensive coordinator responsibilities while he was in New England.